 The element laws, however, may look different for different types of systems.
-In particular, it may be noted that the equivalent to Ohm's law for these types of systems is often non-linear.
-E.g., the relation between effort p and flow q in a pipe or valve is quadratic:
+In particular, it may be noted that the equivalent to Ohm's law for other types of systems is often non-linear.
+For example, the relation between effort (pressure) p and flow q in a (turbulent) hydraulic valve is quadratic:

-$\Delta p \propto q^2$
+$$\Delta p \alpha q^2$$ (8)